 Performing Online Restores

-Online restore is supported only on SQL Server 2005 Enterprise Edition.
+Online restore is supported only on SQL Server 2005 Enterprise Edition and later versions.
 In this edition, a file, page, or piecemeal restore is online by default.

 This topic is relevant for databases that contain multiple files or filegroups (and, under the simple recovery model, only for read-only filegroups).